MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/consolidate-multiple-networks.md

 - After a migration completes, no-one can access the secondary Viva Engage network.

-- Only users with the global admin role in Office 365 can perform network consolidation.
+- Only users with the global admin role in Microsoft 365 can perform network consolidation.

-- The primary and secondary Viva Engage networks must be on verified domains in one Office 365 tenant.
-Consolidating Viva Engage networks across Office 365 tenants isn't supported.
+- The primary and secondary Viva Engage networks must be on verified domains in one Microsoft 365 tenant.
+Consolidating Viva Engage networks across Microsoft 365 tenants isn't supported.

 - Network migration can't be reversed.